Ghazi Saiyyad Salar Masud: Death

 Masud's early military successes were marked by the defeat of several smaller Hindu chieftains, allowing him to advance into the region.
-When the local Hindu kings united under Raja Suhaldev to resist the Ghaznavid expansion, they brought together a much larger and more organized force than Masud's.
+When the local Hindu kings united under Maharaja Suhaldev Bhar to resist the Ghaznavid expansion, they brought together a much larger and more organized force than Masud's.
 In 1033 CE, the decisive Battle of Bahraich, on the bank of Chittora lake, took place, where Masud’s army was overwhelmed by the united local forces.
 The battle ended in a crushing defeat for Masud.
-Masud was shot by an arrow, and then beheaded by Raja Suhaldev.
+Masud was shot by an arrow, and then beheaded by Maharaja Suhaldev Bhar.
 This crushing defeat of the Turkic forces, put a stop to Turkic invasions into India, for the next about hundred and fifty years.